mayu-live/framework/klenod-plan.md

 - 2026-09-06: Migrated generated applications to Klenod's `+page.haml` and
   `+layout.haml` route filenames.
 The template resolves its root route through the Klenod provider.
+- 2026-09-06: Renamed the custom-element demo source to `.jsx` and added an example-session regression test for its generated tag and module asset.

 - 2026-09-05: Migration plan created; implementation not started.
 - 2026-09-06: Added Klenod ImagePlugin inline placeholder support (16px WebP is